✔ No account fees or minimums ✔ Up to 3.80% APY

 By starting early and automating the process, you can build an investment account with robust contributions throughout your career.

-An employee savings plan may be just one part of a well-rounded financial portfolio, but there are other types of savings accounts that can be useful.
-For shorter-term goals, like an emergency fund, it may be worth looking into another type of account, like a checking or savings account.
+An employee savings plan can be one part of a well-rounded financial portfolio, but there are other types of savings accounts that can be useful as well.
+For shorter-term goals, like building an emergency fund or saving for a large purchase or upcoming vacation, it may be worth opening a high-yield savings account.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.